Akhil-Pillai/Deep-Learning-Resources/README.md

   - [Elements of AI](https://course.elementsofai.com/) The Elements of AI is a series of free online courses created by Reaktor and the University of Helsinki.
 The courses combine theory with practical exercises and can be completed at your own pace.
   - [Coursera: ML with Python](https://www.coursera.org/learn/machine-learning-with-python) This course dives into the basics of machine learning
   - [Youtube: Machine Learning Recipes](https://www.youtube.com/playlist?list=PLOU2XLYxmsIIuiBfYad6rFYQU_jL2ryal) with Josh Gordon (offered on [Google Developers](https://www.youtube.com/channel/UC_x5XG1OV2P6uZZ5FSM9Ttw) Youtube Channel)
+  - [Coursera: Machine Learning](https://www.coursera.org/learn/machine-learning) by Andrew NG.
+This is a course for you if are new to this world!
+  - [Coursera: Deep Learning](https://www.coursera.org/specializations/deep-learning) by Andrew NG.
+A 5-course specialization focusing on various concepts of deep learning with in-depth and simple explanation.

    ### Python
    - [Full Stack Python](https://www.fullstackpython.com/) Build, Deploy and Operate Python Applications